Estimating Treatment Effects After Weighting with Multiply Imputed Data

 ## A `clarify_est` object (from `sim_ame()`)

-## - Average marginal effect of `treat`
+## - Average adjusted predictions for `treat`

 ## - 10000 simulated values